+Mayer Brown has maintained an active and varied CDO and CLO practice for over 20 years—advising sponsors, arrangers, collateral managers, investors and trustees on transactions and portfolio matters.
 Mayer Brown's work in the CLO/CDO area began with the groundbreaking FRENDS transaction—a CLO of highly leveraged bank loans.
 We went on to help develop the trust preferred CDO market as a capital raising vehicle for smaller banks and insurance companies and also REITs.
 Trust preferred CDOs have become indispensable to smaller or regional banks and insurance companies needing to raise smaller amounts of hybrid capital.

 Recently, many of our financial institutions and fund clients have also retained us to perform risk assessment and diagnostic work for large portfolios of complex financial instruments and help analyze their exposure, including: